How to root your Android device with multiple programs

 Firmware.mobi, an unlocking utility by developer Chainfire, isn’t the easiest way to root your Android smartphone, but it is one of the most stable.
-It works on over 300 devices, and provides step-by-step instructions that make the rooting process as seamless as it possibly could be.
+It works on more than 300 devices and provides step-by-step instructions that make the rooting process as seamless as it possibly could be.

 You will need to download the appropriate ZIP file for your device.

 Once you have done that, follow these steps:

 - Navigate to it, and find the root-windows.bat file.
 Double-click it.

 - Wait for the script to execute, and press any key.